jwilling/JNWCollectionView/README.md

 [collectionView reloadData];
 ```

 You now have a fully-functioning collection view.
 But that's just scratching the surface.
+Take a look at the demo project and give it a spin, otherwise keep reading.

 ## Lets dive deeper ##